 Today, about 85% of palladium’s world supply goes into manufacturing catalytic converters for automobiles.
 Catalytic converters are coated with a mix of platinum, palladium, and rhodium.
 These precious metals help reduce a car’s harmful emissions.
 Scientists have attempted to discover a synthetic alternative, but so far have been unable to do so.

 The auto industry’s massive demand for palladium is one reason why its price has skyrocketed.
 The palladium price has increased nearly 400% in the past five years, as it recently topped $3,000 per ounce.

 Palladium prices show little sign of slowing down.
-Global demand in 2021 for palladium is expected to outstrip supply for the 10th straight year.
+Global demand in 2021 for palladium could quite possibly outstrip supply for the 10th straight year.
 That’s because world governments are tightening air-pollution regulations on petrol vehicles and driving up the worldwide demand for palladium.

 Where palladium is found

 Another of the fun facts about palladium: it’s one of the earth’s rarest elements and it exists at just one to 10 parts per trillion.
 The precious metal is 30 times rarer than gold, which is another reason its price is so high.
-Most of the palladium that’s mined and produced in the world comes from the byproduct of nickel refinement.
-And an overwhelming majority of the world’s palladium is found in Russia and South Africa – around 93%!
+Most of the palladium mined and produced in the world comes from the byproduct of nickel refinement.
+And an overwhelming majority of the world’s palladium comes from Russia and South Africa – around 93%!

 Russia and South Africa mined the most palladium in 2020, followed by Canada, the U.S., and Zimbabwe.
 Montana’s Stillwater Mine is the only place in the U.S. that produces palladium and platinum.